 There were 52,404 lethal drug overdoses in the United States in 2015, making this the number one cause of accidental death in the United States.
 Opioid overdose has been found to be the main culprit behind this epidemic, with 20,101 of the overdoses caused by prescription pain relievers and 12,990 of them from heroin addiction.
 New Jersey, in particular, has been experiencing this nightmare of an epidemic like no other state.
 Along with drug overdose being the leading cause of accidental death in New Jersey, the rate of heroin overdose in New Jersey is three times the national average.
 With opioid and heroin rates continuing to climb, how is New Jersey looking to counteract this epidemic?

-Up until recently, New Jersey has responded to this epidemic mostly by watching their death rate climb.
-Over 2,200 people died from drug overdoses in New Jersey in 2016, which was the third consecutive year that this state reached a peak high death toll.
+Up until recently, New Jersey had responded to this epidemic mostly by watching their death rate climb.
+Over 2,200 people died from drug overdoses in New Jersey in 2016, which was the third consecutive year that this state reached a peak death toll.
 Additionally, the number of lethal drug overdoses has increased by more than 275% since 2004.
-Despite the alarmingly persistent increase in drug use in New Jersey, the state has begun to implement new programs that could help slow down the epidemic and potentially save many lives.
+To combat the alarmingly persistent increase in drug use in New Jersey, the state has begun to implement new programs that could help slow down the epidemic and potentially save many lives.
 While the programs are early in development and implementation, the use of outside treatment and aid is also invaluable while the programs mature.

 One downside to this strategy is that not all counties within the state are participating.
 The participating counties include Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Ocean and Salem counties.
 Although this is a step in the right direction, it does little to help someone who has already become addicted to these substances.
-The “360 strategy” focuses mainly on preventative measures including planning to interfere with local drug cartels and heroin traffickers in the community and working with drug manufacturers, pharmacies, practitioners, wholesalers, medical professionals, government and community groups to educate the public about opioid and heroin abuse.
+The “360 strategy” focuses mainly on preventative measures including disrupting local drug cartels and heroin traffickers in the community and working with drug manufacturers, pharmacies, practitioners, wholesalers, medical professionals, government and community groups to educate the public about opioid and heroin abuse.
 The program was initiated in early 2018.
 The effectiveness of programs like the “360 strategy” is difficult to measure until it can be reviewed in hindsight.
-This program also fails to address the thousands of New Jerseyans who are already addicted to drugs, where preventative measures are often too late.
+This program also fails to address the thousands of New Jersey residents who are already addicted to drugs, for whom preventative measures are often too late.